Press Ctrl and - keys together to reduce page size until both animations are visible together.

 First half of lunation

 During the two crescent phases, the shape of the phase is like a banana, concave on one side and convex at the opposite side.
+The concave side is a semi-circle.
 The convex side is the side that is growing outward or shrinking inward.
 For southern hemisphere observers, the waxing crescent is shaped like a "C" and the waning crescent is shaped like the rounded portion of a "D", so the letters "C-O-D" can be used as a mnemomic for the full cycle.
-For northern hemisphere observers, the reverse is true.
+For northern hemisphere observers, the reverse is true, and there, the letters D-O-C is a mnemonic for the full cycle.

 At 90° elongation, the Moon is at its First Quarter or Last Quarter phase.
 Unlike the other phases, these are NOT descriptions of the shape of that phase, which is a half moon at that time.
 Since both of those phases have a half-moon shape, to call them Half Moon would not be specific enough.
 So we call those two phases First and Last Quarter, because at those two times the Moon has completed one quarter and three quarters of its synodic cycle.
 For southern hemisphere observers, the First Quarter phase is shaped like a "C" and the Last Quarter phase is shaped like a "D".
 For northern hemisphere observers, the reverse is true.